 To do this, scroll down a bit more on the Stripe settings panel and click the checkbox labeled Enable recurring subscription payments under the Subscriptions section.

 You will also have to configure the following:

 - Plan Name: this is the title of the subscription and will appear on the Stripe transaction.

-- Recurring Period: choose how often people will be able to make recurring payments.
-For instance, weekly, monthly, yearly, etc.
+- Recurring Period: choose how often people will make regular payments—for instance, weekly, monthly, yearly, etc.

-- Customer Email: by selecting Email from the dropdown menu, WPForms will be able to send a notification to the customer once they submit their form.
-Being able to contact people via the email they input on the form is required for Stripe recurring functionality to work.
+- Customer Email: by selecting Email from the dropdown menu, WPForms will send a notification to the customer once they submit their form.
+Contacting people via email, they input on the form is required for Stripe recurring functionality to work.